BILL HENSHAW, OD, FCOVD

 Education and optometry

 Education and optometry have worked together for years.
-One example is the work of Daryl Boyd Harman, a scientist who was part of the school system in Texas.
-Through cooperation with optometry he brought many improvements in the learning environments of children.
-He switched the chalk boards from the high contrast black with white chalk to the green with yellow chalk that is gentler on the eyes.
-He blended the artificial lighting with the natural sun light from the windows
+One example is the work of Daryl Boyd Harman, a scientist who was part of the Texas school system.
+Through cooperation with optometry, he brought many improvements to the learning environments of children.
+He switched the chalkboards from the high contrast black with white chalk to the green with yellow chalk that is gentler on the eyes.
+He blended the artificial lighting with the natural sunlight from the windows

 Picture